Blackburn Rovers F.C.: Early years

 The club was founded following a meeting, at the Leger Hotel, Blackburn, on 5 November 1875.
 The meeting was organised by two young men, namely John Lewis and Arthur Constantine, two old-boys of Shrewsbury School.
 The purpose of the meeting was "to discuss the possibility of forming a football club to play under Association rules".
 The first match played by Blackburn Rovers took place in Church, Lancashire on 18 December 1875 and was a 1–1 draw.

 On 28 September 1878, Blackburn Rovers became one of 23 clubs to form the Lancashire Football Association.
 On 1 November 1879 the club played in the FA Cup for the first time, beating the Tyne Association Football Club 5–1.
 Rovers were eventually put out of the competition in the third round after suffering a heavy 6–0 defeat by Nottingham Forest.

 On 25 March 1882 the club won through to the final of the FA Cup against the Old Etonians.
 Blackburn Rovers was the first provincial team to reach the final, but the result was a 1–0 defeat by the Old Etonians.

 Rovers finally won the FA Cup on 29 March 1884 with a 2–1 victory over the Scottish team Queen's Park.
 The same teams played the FA Cup final again the next season, with Blackburn Rovers again emerging victorious, with a 2–0 score.
 Rovers repeated this success yet again the next season, winning the final replay 2–0 against West Bromwich Albion.
 For this three-in-a-row of FA Cup victories, the club was awarded a specially commissioned silver shield.

 The 1885–86 season was the birth of the legal professional footballer, and Blackburn Rovers spent £615 on player wages for the season.

 Football League commences

 Blackburn Rovers were founder members of the Football League in 1888.

 Blackburn Rovers again reached the FA Cup final on 29 March 1890 at the Kennington Oval.
 The club claimed the trophy for the fourth time, by beating Sheffield Wednesday a hefty 6–1 with left forward William Townley scoring three goals and becoming the first player to achieve a hat-trick in the FA Cup final.

 The 1890–91 season saw Blackburn Rovers win the FA Cup for the fifth time against Notts County with a 3–1 victory.
 During the 1897–98 season the club were relegated but were elected back into the first division at the Football League's AGM along with Newcastle United.
-The season did, however, mark the beginning of Bob Crompton's 45-year association with the club, both as a player and eventually as an FA Cup winning manager.
+The season marked the beginning of Bob Crompton's 45-year association with the club, as a player and later an FA Cup-winning manager.